sachaamm/encoreHotAssetReloader/README.md

 ```shell
 cd server/ && node encoreHar.js
 ```
 * This is how looks like my base.html.twig file.
-I followed instructions for setting up webpack encore [from here}(https://symfony.com/doc/current/frontend/encore/simple-example.html)
+I followed instructions for setting up webpack encore [from here](https://symfony.com/doc/current/frontend/encore/simple-example.html).
+Notice that Jquery is required for Encore HAR

 ```twig